shockch4rge/djs-message-commands/README.md

 ## Contribution

-If you have any suggestions, please open an issue or pull request on the [GitHub repository](https://github.com/Shockch4rge/djs-message-commands)!
+If you have any enquiries, please open an issue or pull request on the [GitHub repository](https://github.com/Shockch4rge/djs-message-commands)!

 ## License